RobTillaart/runningAngle/README.md

 #### Must

-- improve documentation
+- improve documentation.
+- optimize midPoint math.
+  - work with range (low, high) and oneTurn (360.0 TWOPI etc)?
+  - two ranges only?
-- test midPoint
+- test midPoint.

 #### Should

 - optimize**wrap()** to be generic => no loop per type.
-- optimize midpoint math
-  - work with range (low, high) and oneTurn = 360.0?

 #### Could

 - add examples.
-- get statistics about the noise in the angles (stats on the delta?)
+- get statistics about the noise in the angles (stats on the delta?).
+- should **add()** return the average? (yes)
+  - or make a **fastAdd()** that doesn't?
+- update unit tests.

 #### Wont

+- derived class for degrees only? (max optimization)
 - runtime change of type
   - no, too specific scenario.
   - conversion needed?